-SBU CALENDARS: Note that class calendars are posted within a week prior to the start of classes in the "Class Calendars" folder on Blackboard
+SBU CALENDARS: Note that class calendars with topics by day/week are posted within a week prior to the start of classes in the "Class Calendars" folder on Blackboard.

 HOMEWORK: The importance of learning and understanding physics lies predominantly with becoming adept at problem-solving, a necessity we will cover constantly during every class.
-To better facilitate both the administration and grading of your homework problems, the Physics Department has invoked online homeworks through MasteringPhysics.com, for which you must purchase an access code (provide your access code to create an account and then access course homework using the code given at the top of this document).
+To better facilitate both the administration and grading of your homework problems, the Physics Department has invoked online homeworks through MasteringPhysics.com (or "MP"), for which you must purchase an access code (provide your access code to create an account and then access course homework using the Course Code given at the top of this document).
 The responsibility is yours when it comes to working out homework problems in order to best understand the applications of the laws and concepts involved.
-Therefore, there will be numerous homework problems assigned during each class which will be graded during the following class during recitation.
-If you find that you are having any difficulty, please do not hesitate to come for extra help.
+Therefore, there will be numerous homework problems assigned each week which will be graded automatically by MP.
+If you find that you are having any difficulty, please immediately ask for extra help.
 Since time flies quickly, it is imperative that you stay on top of your own work.
-Assignment due dates will be clearly shown on MasteringPhysics.com and it will be up to you to check for the next assignments as the course moves along.
-Again, please realize that homework assignments are done in a web-based format for which you must purchase an account.
+Assignment due dates will be clearly shown on MP and it will be up to you to check for the next assignments as the course moves along.
+Again, please realize that homework assignments are done in a webbased format for which you must purchase an account.
 Please do not delay in opening your account.